askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 At the beginning we create a new folder with the name `test`.
 For the next step we create the `my-first-askui-test-suite.test.ts` file in our `test` folder.
 It is also possible to create test files in other folders and with other names.

-Copy the following over into that file:
+Copy the following over into that file.
+Do not forget to replace your workspace Id and your access token in the _UiControlClient_:

 ```typescript
 import { UiControlClient, UiController } from 'askui';